rubrikinc/rubrik-sdk-for-powershell/docs/reference/Set-RubrikSLA.md

 ```

 ### -FirstQuarterStartMonth
-Month that starts the first quarter of the year for the quarterly snapshots when $AdvancedConfig is used.
+Month that starts the first quarter of the year for the quarterly snapshots when advanced configuration is enabled.
 The default is January.
 Does not apply to CDM versions prior to 5.0